georgeherby/PoGoScansWiki/docs/intro.rst

 All are welcome here, but only raid channels are available for free.
 Providing this service costs a lot of money, so to get access to the scanning channels, the map or any of our bots you must subscribe to this service.
 To subscribe to this service, please read the :doc:`guzzlord/subscribing` section.

-Please make sure to read the :doc:`Terms & Conditions </T&C>` page, espeically the rules section.
+Please make sure to read the :doc:`Terms & Conditions </T&C>` page, especially the rules section.
 Failure to adhere to the rules will result in kicking or even banning, and not knowing the rules will not be accepted as a valid excuse.

 Our Bots
 ########